Presentation of Administrative Units, Academic Units and Student Clubs

 ENG 310 is a compulsory course for third year students and is designed to enable them to speak more effectively while expressing themselves in a variety of areas, such as business related and academic related topics.
 These areas range from participating in discusiions to presenting information in the form of short presentations, known as Pecha Kuchas.
 Students will also take part in role plays and formal debates.

-In order to equip the students with necessary skills for the processes they will be faced following graduation, the course simulates the whole job / graduate school application process which entails finding a job ad or a graduate school announcement, writing a CV and a cover letter for the ad they find, writing a statement of purpose and finally being interviewed for the job or academic program.
-Assuming that they have successfully passed their interviews, the course then focuses on the skills they will need in their work environment.
+In order to equip the students with necessary skills for the processes they will be faced following graduation, the course simulates the whole job application process which entails finding a job ad announcement, writing a CV and a cover letter for the ad they find, and finally being interviewed for the job.
+Assuming that they have successfully passed their interviews, the course then focuses on the skills and knowledge they will need in their work environment.

 Internship, covers field experience at any work place for 3 weeks.
 Students should follow the instructions stated in IUE Internship Guide in order to successfully complete their internships.